-Jackson County Public Health strengthens our abilities to respond to all types of public health threats by working with community partners to build more resilient communities.
-This includes state and federal partners as well as local community organizations, faith based organizations, businesses, schools, long term care facilities, emergency responders and more.
+Jackson County Public Health works alongside community partners to strengthen our ability to respond to public health crises.
+This includes state and federal partners as well as local community organizations, faith-based organizations, businesses, schools, long-term care facilities, emergency responders and more.

 If you are interested in partnering with us, please email askjcph@uhkc.org.